-Mr R Sheard (Head of department)
+Mr R Sheard (Teacher of Physical Education)

-Mr A Rimmer (PE teacher)
+Mr A Rimmer (Teacher of Physical Education)

 Pupils have a wide variety of sports on offer through extra-curricular opportunities.
 This is inclusive and open to all pupils through after school and lunch time clubs so all pupils can attend.
 The school also competes in the West Lancashire schools games programme, regularly competing in leagues, cups and festivals in a wide variety of sports.
 The department also run sports trips to Spain for Netball and football and residential trips to Hothersall Lodge for Outdoor and Adventurous Activities.

 The timetable for April – July 2018 is below.

 How parents can support their children in PE